Entertainment tax: Maharashtra

-Rajasthan no-tax policy
+Rajasthan

 In March 2011, Rajasthan become the first state to exempt theatres from entertainment tax.
 In March 2009, the Rajasthan government started levying an entertainment tax of 23.08 per cent on gross and 30 per cent on net sales.
 Earlier in 2008, the government had reduced the entertainment tax from 40 per cent on net to 30 per cent on net sales.

-Chicago
+United States: Chicago

 In Chicago, the entertainment tax is known as the amusement tax.
 Nowadays, the amusement tax is levied on cultural events (performances, exhibitions, etc.), commercial events (promotional shows, presentations), sport events of any kind (car races, tennis, horse-races, etc.), entertainment activities for public participation or attended based on paid membership (sport clubs, etc.) and virtually provided amusement services (paid television programmes, etc.) based on streaming basis.
 The general exemptions are events with religious purposes, events to support the veterans and generally all non-profiting events.
 The City of Chicago offers at their online site templates for amusement providers to be filled as well as complete guide regarding the amusement tax and the liabilities.